jolie/website/www/downloads.md

 ### Step 2

 Open a shell terminal.
-From the directory in which you downloaded the installer, execute `java -jar jolie-1.1.jar` and follow the on-screen instructions.
+From the directory in which you downloaded the installer, execute `java -jar jolie-1.1.jar` under windows or `sudo java -jar jolie-1.1.jar` under MacOs or Linux and follow the on-screen instructions.

 ## The hard way (compile from sources)